margaryanani/ML-Final-Project-YSU/README.md

 - There’s not much of difference in default rate between genders.

 ## Data Preprocessing
-First I converted ecategorical variables in a DataFrame into a format suitable for machine learning models by transforming them into one-hot encoded columns.
+First I converted categorical variables in a DataFrame into a format suitable for machine learning models by transforming them into one-hot encoded columns.
 It replaces the original categorical columns with multiple binary columns that indicate the presence of each category.
 Then i removed unnecessary variables like `ID`, splitted the data into features (X) and target (y) and Scaled the features using StandardScaler.

 ## Modeling